UniversalDependencies/docs/_no-pos/DET.md

 * _<b>hvilken</b> bil_ "which car", _<b>hvilket</b> hus_ "which house"

 ***Quantifying**

-A heterogenous group of determiners which all occur before the noun they modify.
+The quantifying pronouns are a heterogenous group of determiners which all occur before the noun they modify.
 Some of these agree with their nominal head (like articles and indefinite determiners) and some do not.

 * _<b>en</b> bil_ "a car", _<b>et</b> barn_ "a child", _<b>ei</b> jente_ "a girl"
 * _<b>noen</b> biler_ "some cars"